tmbo/questionary/docs/source/pages/advanced.rst

 Validation
 ##########

-Many of the promps support a :code:`validation` argument, which allows the answer to be validated before being submitted.
+Many of the promps support a :code:`validate` argument, which allows the answer to be validated before being submitted.

 The example below shows validation on a :meth:`~questionary.text` input: